 - Purpose and Scope: The request should demonstrate how funds will help address the challenge or need.

 - Geographic Focus: The request should support efforts that have impact at the county, regional or statewide level.
 We do not support organizations that solely serve or impact the city of Chicago unless the Foundation is uniquely able to support an effort other local funders cannot.

 - To be considered for funding, an organization must be registered with the IRS as a 501(c)(3) public charity or be partnered with a fiscal sponsor that meets this requirement.

 - We fund organizations throughout the state of Illinois.
 Funding requests should support Illinois-based organizations or an organization’s Illinois-based activities.

 - We will consider applications from both current grantees and new applicants.
 Priority will be given to organizations or requests that align with our commitment to a racial equity and justice lens, as outlined in Racial Equity and Racial Justice: Our Journey and/or that are advancing systems change, as defined in The Water of Systems Change.

-- If the organization is an existing grantee, the request must fall outside its existing scope of work.
+- If the organization is a current grantee, please consult with your program officer before submitting a rapid response application.
+The request must also fall outside of the organization’s existing scope of work.